LukasWoodtli/WebPage/pelican/content/object_databases.md

 ## Cache-Forward Architecture

-- To provide *high performace* in ObjectStore
+- To provide *high performance* in ObjectStore
     - data cached across transaction boundaries
     - number of used locks is reduces
     - cached data kept in globally consistent state